josh-works/josh-works.github.io/_posts/2024-05-12-tongue-tie.md

 Next I noticed indeed that my head sat a bit higher/differently on my neck.
 The tongue tie (in my mind) caused a bit of tugging on the top of my spine, so to keep things comfortable I was compensating in posture.
 This was plainly visible to the therapist/doctor, but I'd never noticed and couldn't really see it, until after the procedure.

-i felt differences in my sternum, diagram. shoulders. neck. throat. voice. swallowing became less burdensom.
+i felt differences in my sternum, diagram. shoulders. neck. throat. voice. swallowing became less burdensome.

 And this was all still while my tongue and mouth was in quite a bit of pain, because it had just gotten rather er... opened up.